 Stages of tooth decay

 The acid from plaque attacks your enamel, which is the outer layer of your tooth.
-Repeated attacks of acid wears the enamel layer away.
+Repeated attacks of acid wear the enamel layer away.
 Tooth decay symptoms often begin with a white spot, usually near the gum line.

 Left untreated, this can become a hole or cavity.
 If the cavity is not treated, the decay can get deeper into the tooth and cause a toothache or an abscess.
 In the later stages of decay, the tooth looks yellow-brown or black.